walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 }
 ```

-... is a plugin which provides 2 javascript functions called `boo()`
+... is a plugin which provides 2 JavaScript functions called `boo()`
 and `yo()` which can be invoked from the in-game prompt like
 this `/js boo(self)` or `/js yo(self)`.